Myra Bradwell: Death and legacy

 Myra Bradwell died of cancer on February 14, 1894, just four years after she was admitted to the bar.
 She is buried in Chicago's Rosehill Cemetery.

-Her daughter, Bessie Bradwell Helmer, continued in her mother's footsteps, graduating from the Union College of Law in 1882 and publishing the Chicago Legal News until 1925.
+Her daughter, Bessie Bradwell Helmer, continued in her mother's footsteps, graduating from the Union College of Law in 1882.
+She published the Chicago Legal News until 1925.
 Her son Thomas Bradwell also became a lawyer and managed the printing company.
-Myra Bradwell Elementary School in Chicago, Illinois was opened and named in her honor in 1889.

 Her granddaughter and namesake, Myra Bradwell Helmer Pritchard, became a golfer.

+Bradwell School of Excellence in Chicago, Illinois was opened and named in her honor in 1889.